mattermost/docs/source/onboard/cloud-groups.rst

 .. image:: ../images/Team_Channel_Membership_Sync.png

-Removing Configured Teams and Channels from a Group
+Removing configured teams and channels from a group
 ---------------------------------------------------

 To remove a team or channel configured for a group, select **Remove** to the right of the team or channel name.
 Users already part of the team and channel will not be removed from that channel by this action.

-Viewing Users Belonging to the Group
+Viewing users belonging to the group
 ------------------------------------

 Users who have logged in and accessed Mattermost will be visible in the members list on the group object.
 Members are read-only at this time and new members can be added through management in your AD/LDAP system.